Below you will find helpful descriptions and links to information pertinent to you as a first year student at Wingate University.

 The Office of Residence Life is dedicated to supporting and advancing the academic and personal growth of students by contributing to the development of a healthy and safe living environment conducive to learning.

 To learn more about Housing & Residence Life click here.

 Wingate University provides varied opportunities for cultural enrichment outside of the classroom.
 The Lyceum Series includes programs in four categories (Faith and Character Development, Fine Arts Presentations and Performances, Academic Events and Personal and Professional Growth), and students must attend at least 40 events (eight in each category) over the course of their studies as a requirement for graduation.

 To learn more about the Lyceum Program click here.

 Wingate University’s Orientation is a wonderful opportunity for you to begin your successful academic and social transition to college life.
-Orientation is held in the summer and assists you with meeting other students and faculty and fall class registration by taking placement tests.
+Orientation is held in the summer and assists you with meeting other students and faculty.
 Welcome Week begins when you move to campus in August.

 To learn more about Orientation click here.

 Every summer, the Wingate Reading Experience, also known as the WiRE, puts students and faculty all on the same page as they read the same fascinating book.
 Class discussions and a lecture by the author occur throughout the school year.